 You are required to upload a copy of your most recent résumé or curriculum vitae as part of your application.

 As part of your application, you are required to upload a statement of purpose that discusses your ideas for doctoral research, their context and potential impact, and argues how your expertise and interests make you the best candidate for pursuing this research.
 Please also identify the faculty member(s) that you are most interested in working with.
 The name of this faculty member, together with your name, should be included on the header of the statement.
+If you are interested in being considered for an NYU Abu Dhabi Fellowship, please indicate this in your statement as well.
 Maximum length: four pages.

 Submit three letters of recommendation.
 Be sure to request them well in advance of the deadline.
 Read detailed instructions.